CRISK: Measuring the Climate Risk Exposure of the Financial System

 Presentations

-Federal Reserve Bank of Cleveland*, System Climate Meeting by the Federal Reserve Bank of San Francisco, OCC Symposium*, IFABS Oxford Conference*, ASSA IBEFA, Stanford Institute for Theoretical Economics Conference, NY Fed-Columbia University Conference*, American Bankers Association, Federal Reserve Board, E-axes Young Scholar’s Webinar, Banca d’Italia and the IMF Conference
+Federal Reserve Bank of Cleveland*, System Climate Meeting by the Federal Reserve Bank of San Francisco, OCC Symposium*, IFABS Oxford Conference*, ASSA IBEFA, Stanford Institute for Theoretical Economics Conference, NY Fed-Columbia University Conference*, American Bankers Association, Federal Reserve Board, E-axes Young Scholar’s Webinar, CBRT-IFC Workshop*, the Climate and Biodiversity Conference by Banque de France*, Banca d’Italia and the IMF Conference, EFA*

 Co-authors: Robert Engle, Shan Ge, and Xuran Zeng